weatherisgood2/ngpt/README.md

 # Edit an existing configuration at index 1
 ngpt --config --config-index 1

+# Edit an existing configuration by provider name
+ngpt --config --provider Gemini

 # Remove a configuration at index 2
 ngpt --config --remove --config-index 2

+# Remove a configuration by provider name
+ngpt --config --remove --provider Gemini

+# Use a specific configuration by provider name
+ngpt --provider OpenAI "Tell me about quantum computing"
 ```

 In interactive mode: